 The site is on the south side of Bridge 224, where the canal crosses the A4260 road (Banbury to Oxford) just north of Kidlington.
 Access from the A4260 is along Langford Lane (Oxford Spires Business Park and Oxford Airport).
 Turn sharp left about 120 metres from the traffic lights and into the Canal & River Trust's car park, adjacent to the cement works.
 A path leads to the moorings.

 Elsan disposal and refuse bins are in the car park, adjacent to the moorings.
 There are two drinking water taps on the towpath.
-Facilities are for use all of boaters at the site.
+Facilities are for use all of boaters at the site and are provided by and under the control of the local waterway, they do not form part of the mooring agreement.

 The site is 224 metres long and is currently occupied by 13 boats.